 Statistical analysis

 The statistical methods of this study were reviewed by our coauthor Chung-Yi Li.
 The modified Kaplan-Meier method and Gray’s method[37] were used to calculate and compare the cumulative incidence of ESRD in data with competing risk.
 After confirming the assumption of proportional hazards (Supplementary Figure 1), we applied the modified Cox proportional hazard model to evaluate the relationship between IBT and the ESRD risk after adjusting all covariates (age per year, sex, major comorbidity, the use of ACEI/ARB, enrollee category, number of medical visits, and CCI score) and competing mortality.
 A sensitivity analysis was performed to evaluate the individual risk of ESRD and death between the treated and untreated cohorts as well as between the untreated and uninfected cohorts.
 Two stratified analyses were performed to investigate the individual impact of IBT and lack of IBT on the ESRD risk according to age, sex, comorbidity, and the use of ACEI/ARB.
-The impact of IBT duration, classified as < 4 mo vs ≥ 4 mo[20], on the ESRD risk, was also examined.
-Data were managed with SAS (version 9.4; SAS Institute, Inc., Cary, N.C.), SPSS (version 20.0; IBM Corp., New York, NY, United States), and Stata software, version 12 (StataCorp, College Station, TX).
+The impact of IBT duration, classified as < 4 mo versus ≥ 4 mo[20], on the ESRD risk was also examined.
+Data were managed with SAS (version 9.4; SAS Institute, Inc., Cary, NC, United States), SPSS (version 20.0; IBM Corp., New York, NY, United States), and Stata software, version 12 (StataCorp, College Station, TX, United States).
 A 2-sided P-value less than 0.05 was considered significant.

 RESULTS